Darlene: Yours or mine?

 - In the film adaptation of New Moon:

 Charlie Swan: Bella, do not ever do that to me again.
 Ever.
 And you're grounded for the rest of your life.

-- The Lindsay Lohan remake of The Parent Trap has her saying "We've been grounded 'til the end of the century."
-To be fair, the film was released in 1998, but still, two to three years is still a long time to be grounded.
+- The Parent Trap (1998) has one of the twins saying, "We've been grounded 'til the end of the century."
+To be fair, the film was released in 1998, but still, two to three years is a long time to be grounded.
 Then again, "end of the century" was most likely an exaggeration.

 - In Ever After, as punishment for his disobedience, the king tells Prince Henry that he'll "deny [him] the crown and... live forever!"
 Doesn't work as well as the king hoped, though even his tone implies he realizes he should have said something more convincing.